Answers4AWS/netflixoss-ansible/README.md

 1. Create a Simian Army security group
  - Allow port 22 for SSH
  - Allow port 80 for REST access only from your own IP address
-1. Create a new Key pair (if you don't already one) and add it to your keychain or SSH agent so you don't need to specify it later:
+1. Create a new Key pair (if you don't already have one) and add it to your keychain or SSH agent so you don't need to specify it later:
 ```
 $ ssh-add mykey.pem
 ```